Galileo-Galilei/kedro-mlflow/docs/source/04_experimentation_tracking/03_version_datasets.md

 my_dataset_to_version:
     type: kedro_mlflow.io.artifacts.MlflowArtifactDataset
     data_set:
-        type: pandas.CSVDataSet  # or any valid kedro DataSet
+        type: pandas.CSVDataset  # or any valid kedro DataSet
         filepath: /path/to/a/LOCAL/destination/file.csv # must be a local file, wherever you want to log the data in the end
 ```